j0rd1smit/j0rd1smit.github.io/content/blog/2023-10-05-what-does-it-take-to-add-copilot-to-obsidian/index.md

 The idea here is that if a model explains its reasoning, it will be more likely to write a coherent answer since it gives the attention mechanism more guidance.
 For our use case, this works remarkably well.
 We are mainly interested in the `ANSWER:` section since contains the actual completion.
-Thanks to the `ANSWER:` prefix, we can easily extract this text using regex, which is exactly what we do in the plugin.
+Thanks to the `ANSWER:` prefix, we can extract this text using regex, which is exactly what we do in the plugin.

 ### Making the model context-aware